 Friday, October 12, 2018

 Hey Fletch … I’m a young millennial and working in a great job.
 The money is good, the business is fine and I’m learning a lot.
 Yet, I’m wondering how my life can have impact for God’s kingdom.
-What can I do to insure that in thirty years that my life will have impact for God?
+What can I do to insure that in thirty years my life will have impact for God?

 DRF—I love that you want to make impact for God’s kingdom.
 That is right out of the gospels!
 The question is how and where to serve with the most impact.
 An article on Forbes notes about millennials: